We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 - Grapes have a high amount of sugar, and due to the small size of guinea pig this amount of sugar is not good for them

-- You should limit their sugar intake
+- You should limit your guinea pigs sugar intake

 - Everything should be given in a small portion in moderate amounts